dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 Now we simply sum all the people who remained at each time point and do the necessary math to get the estimated average traffic for different times at each facility.

 How reliable is the model?
-Estimates of the exact headcount varied considerably depending on model parameters.
-But the **relative difference** between the different times of day, days of week, or weeks of quarter are very consistent so the trends shown in relative scales are reliable regardless of how we specify a distribution.
+Estimates of the exact headcount varied considerably depending on model selection.
+But the **relative difference** between the different times of day, days of week, or weeks of quarter are very consistent so the trends shown in relative scales are reliable regardless of which model we pick.